 Variable VISITS.
 The variable VISITS needs to be in the data set if using the VISITS parameter.
-This variable is used to identify high and low users of health care services (e.g., refer to Question 7 from the CAHPS Health Plan Survey 4.0 -- Adult Commercial Questionnaire).
+This variable is used to identify high and low users of health care services.

-The table that follows shows the response values based on item 7 in the CAHPS Health Plan Survey 4.0 -- Adult Commercial Questionnaire.
+The table that follows shows the response values based on item 7 in the CAHPS Health Plan Survey 5.0 -- Adult Commercial Questionnaire.
 We recommend that you use these values while coding your questionnaires.
 If the VISITS variable is missing from the data set, the CAHPS macro will work as long as the VISITS parameter is not equal to 1.